Krapar - Գրաբար - Classical Armenian

 3. Often used in the instrumental case where a participle might otherwise occur:

-4. Sometimes used in the instrumental case in an absolute sense, with the logical subject in these contructions expressed by a genitive:
+4. Sometimes used in the instrumental case in an absolute sense, with the logical subject in these contructions expressed by a noun in the genitive case:

 Verbal Adjectives